Policy

 Innovation action plan to transform industrial waste gases to chemicals Circular Economy Innovation Network (2023).
 Reviewers included Dr Katie Lamb, Prof Peter Styring & Prof Jin Xuan.

 Resources and Waste provisional Common Framework, an inquiry launched by the Environment, Food and Rural Affairs Committee within the UK Parliament, (May 2023).
-A response was submitted and written by Dr Katie Lamb, Matthew Royle, Dr Jonathan Wagner and Dr Feja Lesniewska.
+A response was submitted and written by Dr Katie Lamb, Dr Matthew Royle, Dr Jonathan Wagner and Dr Feja Lesniewska.
 Dr Lesniewska acts as an advisor for the Interdisciplinary Circular Economy Centre for Mineral-based Construction Materials (ICEC-MCM Centre).

 Just Transition to Net Zero Wales, an online consultation launched by the Llywodraeth Cymru (the Welsh Government), (March 2023).
-A response was submitted and written by Dr Katie Lamb, Matthew Royle, Dr Alberto Roldan, Qianqian Ma, Dr Ruini Qu, and Professor Bing Xu.
+A response was submitted and written by Dr Katie Lamb, Dr Matthew Royle, Dr Alberto Roldan, Qianqian Ma, Dr Ruini Qu, and Professor Bing Xu.

 Circular Economy Strategy for Northern Ireland, an online consultation launched by Department for the Economy within the Northern Irish Government, (March 2023).
-A response was submitted and written by Dr Katie Lamb and Matthew Royle.
+A response was submitted and written by Dr Katie Lamb and Dr Matthew Royle.
 We also thank Rob Scott from Manchester City Council, for their help and contributions towards answering some of the questions in this consultation.
 A public response report to this consultation has now been published online.
-A news article regarding our submission has been written by our own Matthew Royle.
+A news article regarding our submission has been written by our own Dr Matthew Royle.

 Demystifying Series: Policymaking and a Circular Economy (2022) CE Hub.
 Authors Lucy Chamberlin & Georgie Hopkins.
-Written and reviewed by members of the Knowledge Hub Steering Group including Katie Lamb.
+Written and reviewed by members of the Knowledge Hub Steering Group including Dr Katie Lamb.

 Green Steel (2022) UK Parliment Post (Number 672).
-Written by members of the POST board with contributions and a review conducted by Katie Lamb (2022).
+Written by members of the POST board with contributions and a review conducted by Dr Katie Lamb (2022).

 Technological innovations and climate change: onshore solar energy, an inquiry launched by the Environmental Audit Committee within the UK Parliament, (December 2022).
-A response was written and submitted by Professor Elizabeth Gibson, Dr Joshua Karlsson, Matthew Royle, Dr Bening Muhammad and Dr Katie Lamb.
+A response was written and submitted by Professor Elizabeth Gibson, Dr Joshua Karlsson, Dr Matthew Royle, Dr Bening Muhammad and Dr Katie Lamb.

 Towards a market for low emissions industrial products, an online consultation launched by the Department for Business, Energy & Industrial Strategy (BEIS), (February 2022).
 A response was submitted and written by Dr Katie Lamb.